-- Attended site with pump technician (also a plumber), and suction truck with operator
+- Attended site with pump technician, plumber and suction truck with operator

 - Removed the excess effluent and exposed the two pumps.

 - Liaised with the Project Manager and client to determine the economic viability to repair versus replace.
-We used photos, experience, and known situational conditions and limits to determine the best steps forward.
+Photos, experience, and known situational conditions and limits were evaluated to determine the most viable course of action.

-- The cost of spare parts versus complete replacement made replacement sense; and
+- The cost of spare parts versus complete replacement;

-- The wet ends were reassembled, and the semi-functional pump put on duty
+- The functional wet ends were reassembled, and the semi-functional pump returned to duty

-- The waste removed was pumped back in (to avoid dumping fees)
+- The removed waste was pumped back into the pit (to avoid dumping fees) and demonstrate functionality

 - Two new pumps were supplied and installed within three days

-Regular servicing with time allowed for removal and inspection of a pump, by a trained technician, will limit the chance of failure of an essential service.
+Regular servicing with time allowed for removal and inspection of a pump by a trained technician is vital to the health of your essential equipment (including pumping equipment).
+It will limit the chance of failure of an essential service.

 It is important for business owners to understand the nature of the effluent created by their business, and how this will affect their plumbing needs before there is an incident.
 This client is now aware of the impact of a high acid (sugar) based waste, and the cost thereof.